 The second event that stood out on this first day was a mother cheetah and her cub that Manny sighted with his usual sharp eyes.
 We spent forever watching them She stretched out in all her impressive length and then she moved with her cub a few meters away to a small hill.

 At the speed of lightning she then suddenly took of from this hillock, so fast that we barely saw her disappearing, leaving her cub to wait for the booty she was going to bring back.
 These wild females are wonderful mothers, and you get the impression that they basically hunt to feed their cubs.
 Which is not quite the case of course.
 Cheetahs are the fastest mammals in the world and it was just amazing to see how she disappeared without a trace, or so it seemed, as soon as she had caught sight of the booty.

 One more very memorable event was the next day when we saw a seemingly endless stream of buffaloes trekking along a small river.
 To get where?, we wondered.

 We had never expected to see such a mass of buffaloes in an immense more or less double line moving towards some unknown goal .
 We were thrilled.

 Lake Manyara National Park

 We left our lodge in Tarangire early the next morning and set out for Lake Manyara National Park.
 We went out the same way we had come in and one of the first sights were three giraffes, possibly in a close vicinity to the giraffes from the day before.
 Also a male waterbuck looked irresistible in his graceful stance.

-Further on our way out of Tarangire we met with a mother lioness a66666nd her two cubs that we fell in love with.
+Further on our way out of Tarangire we met with a mother lioness and her two cubs that we fell in love with.
 They were eagerly chewing on a long bone, which could have been the leftovers of an antelope, for instance.
 But we tried not to think of what the animal was in this case.
 You must accept the law of the jungle without queasiness out here in the wild.
 They, at least, just kill to eat.